se3ya/CustomPosters/Thunderstore/README.md

 ---

 ## Configuration Options
+- **Enable Networking**:
+  - If true (default), posters are synced with all players.
+If false, the mod is client-side only, allowing to play vanilla lobby.
 - **Randomier mode**:
   - *PerPack (default)*: Selects one pack randomly for all posters.
   - *PerPoster*: Randomizes textures for each poster from all enabled packs.